-There are specific laws and regulations in place about how an employee's direct supervisor or the employer's representative may contact the employee's health care professional.
+There are specific laws and regulations in place about how an employee's direct supervisor or the employer's representative may contact the employee's health care provider.
 In addition, there are laws limiting the information that can be requested by the employer.

 Employers are allowed to ask the doctor for verification of the information on the certificate to authenticate the document.
 They can also request clarification on stated information if the employer has trouble reading the handwriting or if they don't understand what a response means.

 When requesting clarification, a human resource professional, member of management, or an administrator other than the employee's direct supervisor must be used.
 It is suggested that the individual used to obtain the clarification does not have any involvement in the decision-making process.

 If the employer needs to call the health care provider about the information listed in the FMLA certification, the employee must provide a written authorization of the release of information.